25 High School Summer Engineering Programs in 2025

 Application Deadline: Varies

-The NSLC summer high school engineering program allows students to explore engineering fields such as mechanical, civil, electrical, and biomedical engineering.
-The program is held on five of the nation’s most renowned campuses.
+The NSLC summer high school engineering program allows students to explore engineering fields such as mechanical, civil, and chemical engineering.
+The program is held on five of the nation’s most renowned campuses, plus one international destination—Oxford University.

 In addition to building engineering skills and familiarizing themselves with working in a college-like atmosphere, participants of the NSLC on Engineering Summer Program build leadership skills that will serve them in college and beyond.